 I don’t math.

-When we priced out having the foyer repainted to get rid of the yellow vs having the board and batten installed, we decided to go with the board and batten first.
+When we priced out having the foyer repainted to get rid of the yellow (cuz I HATED the yellow) vs having the board and batten installed, we decided to go with the board and batten first.

 A sneak peek of the contractor’s addition to the space: